aws-samples/aws-secure-environment-accelerator/README.md

 ### Centralized Logging and Alerting

 - Deploys an rsyslog auto-scaling cluster behind a NLB, all syslogs forwarded to CloudWatch Logs
+- Centralized access to "Cloud Security Service" Consoles from designated AWS account
 - Centralizes logging to a single centralized S3 bucket (enables, configures and centralizes)
   - VPC Flow logs w/Enhanced metadata fields (also sent to CWL)
   - Organizational Cost and Usage Reports
   - CloudTrail Logs including S3 Data Plane Logs (also sent to CWL)
   - All CloudWatch Logs (includes rsyslog logs)
   - Config History and Snapshots
-  - Route 53 Public Zone Logs
+  - Route 53 Public Zone Logs (also sent to CWL)
   - GuardDuty Findings
   - Macie Discovery results
   - ALB Logs
-  - SSM Session Logs
+  - SSM Session Logs (also sent to CWL)
-- Centralized access to "Cloud Security Service" Consoles from designated AWS account
+  - Resolver Query Logs (also sent to CWL)

 ## Relationship with AWS Landing Zone Solution (ALZ)